dssg/usal_echo_public/README.md

 }
 ```

-#### 5. Specify data paths
+#### 4. Specify data paths
-The path parameters for the s3 bucket and for storing dicom files, images and models must be stored as a yaml file in `~/usr/usal_echo/conf/path_parameters.yml`.
+The parameters for the s3 bucket and for storing dicom files, images and models must be stored as a yaml file in `~/usr/usal_echo/conf/path_parameters.yml`.
 This file must exist to run the pipeline.
 An example is created during setup and you must modify it for your configuration.

 ```
 cd ~/usr/usal_echo/conf/